Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

 predictive of clinical variables, by training machine learning models.
 In particular, the following features are explored, in order of increasing complexity:

-- Fractional abundance of cellular phenotypes
+- Fractional abundance of cellular phenotypes (composition)
-- Preferential interractions between different phenotypes (quantified with assortativity z-scores)
+- Preferential interractions between different phenotypes, quantified with assortativity z-scores (network topology)
 - Cellular niches